junxit/us-congress-bills-116/bill.md

 legis-num: S. 1130
 congress: 116th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 1130

-> To amend the Public Health Service Act to improve the health of children and help better understand and enhance awareness about unexpected sudden death in early life.
+That the bill from the Senate (S. 1130) entitled “An Act to amend the Public Health Service Act to improve the health of children and help better understand and enhance awareness about unexpected sudden death in early life.”, do pass with the following

-## § 1.
-Short title

-This Act may be cited as the “Scarlett’s Sunshine on Sudden Unexpected Death Act”.
+*Strike all after section 1 and insert the following:*

 ## § 2.
 Amendment to the Public Health Service Act